wdawson/okta.github.io/_source/_posts/2018-12-20-build-basic-web-app-with-mvc-angular.md

 This will create a new Angular project under Angular folder within your MVC project.
 The `--skip-tests` argument will make sure that CLI skips creating spec files.

 You should include the Angular folder in your MVC project.
-To do that, click on the `Show All Files` button in your Solution Explorer.
-You can now navigate to `Angular ` folder and include all folders and files except for the `node_modules`.
+To do that, click on the **Show All Files** button in your Solution Explorer.
+You can now navigate to **Angular** folder and include all folders and files except for `node_modules`.
 After you do that you should have a folder structure like on the following picture:

 {% img blog/mvc-angular/vs-file-structure-angular.png alt:"visual studio file structure angular" width:"400" %}{: .center-image }